What is a user experience prototyping?

-Experience prototypes can take many forms and fidelities depending on the concept being explored and whether it is a current or aspirational experience.
-For instance, an experience prototype of a physical space or environment may be a small-scale paper model, while a prototype of an organization's service touchpoints may consist of "walking in the customer's shoes" with real artifacts and props.
+Experience prototypes can take many forms and fidelities depending on the explored concept and whether it is a current or aspirational experience.
+For instance, an experience prototype of a physical space or environment may be a small-scale paper model.
+In contrast, a prototype of an organization's service touchpoints may consist of "walking in the customer's shoes" with real artifacts and props.

 Experience prototypes recreate a design's "natural habitat" so we can see how your target users interact with it.
 For example, at Blink UX, we've tested video game consoles in an improvised living room and smart shower faucets in a faux bathroom made from whiteboard walls.
 There are many benefits to testing with full-scale experience prototypes.